Chewy Date Granola Bars

 - This recipe can be adapted for babies as young as 10 months old (for those accustomed to eating harder foods and have learned to properly chew).
 Follow the adaptations below.

-- Be sure to grind the almonds and finely chop the dried cherries (or toss into the processor) before adding.
+- Grind the nuts and chop the dried cherries (or toss into the processor) before adding for young children.

 - Use creamy peanut butter.